cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 ### whitespace_policy

-**Description**: Criteria for matching and recognizing existing lines
+**Description:** Criteria for matching and recognizing existing lines

 The white space matching policy applies only to `insert_lines`, as a convenience.
 It works by rewriting the insert string as a regular